Skip to content

 Conventions & Object Identity

-fate expects that data is served by a tRPC backend that follows these conventions:
+fate expects that data is served by a backend that follows these conventions:

 • A byId query for each data type to fetch individual objects by their unique identifier (id).